Mediation

 Impact Associates has extensive experience facilitating Negotiated Rulemaking processes.
 Activities have included:

-Department of the Interior-Tribal Self-Governance - Designed and served as lead facilitator for the Department of Interior’s Committee charged with negotiating rules giving Indian tribes authority to manage education and other tribal programs.
+Department of the Interior-Tribal Self-Governance - Designed and served as lead facilitator for the Department of the Interior’s Committee charged with negotiating rules giving Indian tribes authority to manage education and other tribal programs.

 National Indian Gaming Commission - Tribal Gaming and Environmental, Public Health and Safety Standards - Served as lead facilitator and assisted with the design and implementation of a negotiated rule-making process relating to the regulation of tribal gaming facilities.